Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: HDNN identification of dark photon jets

 We have chosen to train our HDNN classifier using a dataset corresponding to $\mtp = 1.4$~TeV.
 However, this is not a rigid choice.
 The classifier also performs well when trained on samples within the range $1.2~\text{TeV} \leq \mtp \leq 1.6~\text{TeV}$, with no significant loss in tagging efficiency for higher $\mtp$ values.
 The selection of \( \mtp = 1.4 \)~TeV is motivated by the observation that the HDNN classifier maintains stable performance for \( \mtp > 1.4 \)~TeV, while still performing reasonably well at lower values, such as \( \mtp = 1.0 \) and \( 1.2 \)~TeV.
 This robustness is primarily due to the reasons explained above.
 As expected, the classifier's performance begins to deteriorate significantly when applied to much lower \( \mtp \) values, such as \( \mtp = 0.8 \)~TeV.

 In Table~\ref{table:tagrate_dph_5}, we summarize the tagging efficiencies of identifying a true dark photon jet over a wide range of parameter space using a HDNN framework that is trained over a sample corresponding to $m_{_{T_p}} = 1.4 ~{\rm TeV},~m_{\gamma_d} = 5 $ GeV.
 The range of parameter space includes $\mtp$ in the range $\{0.8,2.8\}$ TeV for two different choices of dark photon masses, $m_{\gamma_d} = 5,~10$ GeV.
-To distinguish dark photon-initiated jets from non-dark photon jets, we impose a threshold value 0.4 on the binary classifier probability score.
+To distinguish dark photon-initiated jets from {nondark} photon jets, we impose a threshold value 0.4 on the binary classifier probability score.
 Similarly, Table~\ref{table:tagrate_dph_10} highlights the tagging efficiencies obtained with the same HDNN framework for the same range of parameters as in Table~\ref{table:tagrate_dph_5}, however, trained over a sample with $m_{_{T_p}} = 1.4 ~{\rm TeV}$ and $m_{\gamma_d} = 10$ GeV.
 In this case, we choose a threshold of 0.48.
 All other model parameters remain consistent with those detailed in \ref{subapp:model_training}.

 We also present the tagging efficiencies for identifying true dark photon jets in Table~\ref{table:tagging_rates_5_10_20}, using a HDNN classifier trained over a wide range of dark photon masses ($m_{\gamma_d} = 5$, 10, and 20 GeV) for a fixed top partner mass ($\mtp = 1.4$ TeV).
 We use a probability threshold value 0.4 to achieve an optimized tagging efficiency for higher values of $\mtp$ comparable to the dedicated classifiers trained on individual dark photon mass values.
-However, this approach normally results in a higher background mis-tagging rate.
+However, this approach normally results in a higher background {mistagging} rate.
 Additionally, we depict the model's performance on intermediate mass points($m_{\gamma_d} = 7$ GeV and 15 GeV) to assess its generalization capability beyond the specific training points in the same table.

-The HDNN classifier yields an improved tagging (mis-tagging) efficiencies when compared with that obtained by a simple cut-based selection--where a jet is identified as a dark photon-initiated jet if its $p_{_T} \geq 400$ GeV and both the $p_{_T}$ fraction and charge multiplicity fraction exceed 0.8.
-For $\mtp = 1.4$ TeV and $\mgd=10$ GeV, the naive cut based analysis yields a tagging efficiency of approximately 63\%, albeit with a significantly higher average mis-tagging rate of $\sim$11\%.}
+The HDNN classifier yields an improved tagging ({mistagging}) efficiencies when compared with that obtained by a simple cut-based selection--where a jet is identified as a dark photon-initiated jet if its $p_{_T} \geq 400$ GeV and both the $p_{_T}$ fraction and charge multiplicity fraction exceed 0.8.
+For $\mtp = 1.4$ TeV and $\mgd=10$ GeV, the naive cut based analysis yields a tagging efficiency of approximately 63\%, albeit with a significantly higher average {mistagging} rate of $\sim$11\%.}

 {